vasinkd/python-telegram-bot/README.rst

    :target: https://python-telegram-bot.org
    :alt: python-telegram-bot Logo

-This is a fork of popular telegram API wrapper.
-Here introduced APIHandler which helps to accept POST requests from remote servers.
+**This is a fork of popular telegram API wrapper.
+Here is introduced APIHandler which helps to accept POST requests from remote servers.**

 *Stay tuned for library updates and new releases on our* `Telegram Channel <https://telegram.me/pythontelegrambotchannel>`_.